Yespembetov-mukhammedali/Program-to-control-traffic-lights/README.md

 ---

-## You can see the HMI visualization here:
+## You can see the HMI visualization here (just click to picture):

 [![Watch the video](./image/image.png)](https://youtu.be/8JcoplaTBGY)

+---

+# Adding Night Mode

+This project focuses on updating the traffic light control system by introducing a flashing yellow signal mode for night operation, where the system automatically switches between day and night modes based on a set time or a control signal, while also updating the HMI visualization to display both modes of operation clearly.